yodrew/darkroomretreat/manuscript/air.md

 ### constraints {#constraints-lightproof}

-Key:
-(helix vent / helix-z  specifications in parentheses )
+(helix / helix-z  specifications in parentheses)
 {threshold vent specifications in curly braces}

 - durable (protected by cardboard shell or silencer){subject to damage by kicking but easily rebuilt and can be made of sheet metal or shielded with cardboard or thin wooden boards}